tranpeter08/svormik/README.md

 </Svormik>
 ```

+# Actions

 ## `setErrors`

 A function that accepts an object as an argument that contains the keys of field names or custom error fields.
-Updates the **formError** store.
+Updates the **formErrors** store.

 - `setErrors: ({errorName: [errorMsgs] | customValue}) => void`